OMARomd23/PDCA_Agentic_loop/README.md

 Reasons about the current state of the working directory and the previous cycle's failures.
 Produces a JSON plan: analysis, strategy, concrete steps, success criteria, and shell verify commands.

 **DO** (`deepseek-v4-flash`)
 Receives the plan and writes a single Python script.
-The script runs on your machine in a subprocess using a sandboxed toolkit: `read()`, `write()`, `run()`, `ls()`, `note()`.
+The script runs on your machine in a subprocess using a toolkit: `read()`, `write()`, `run()`, `ls()`, `note()`.
 Only its capped stdout (6000 chars) returns to the model — the script can produce arbitrary side effects (create files, run tests) but the model only sees what it prints.
 If the script crashes, a cheap in-cycle repair attempt runs before counting the cycle as failed.

 **CHECK** (three layers, in order of authority)
 1. **Objective gate**: the plan's `verify_commands` run as plain shell commands.
 Exit code is authoritative — a command that exits non-zero means the criterion is unmet, period.